documentationfor yFiles for HTML 3.0.0.1

 This section describes the common features of all data binding classes.

-Throughout the graph builder API collections of business data objects are called "data" and single data objects are called "data items".
+Throughout the graph builder API, collections of business data objects are called "data" and single data objects are called "data items".

 Binding the Business Data to the Graph Builders

-So called source objects bind a collection of data items to the graph builder.
-There are different factory methods to create source objects, e.g. createNodesSource<TDataItem> and createEdgesSource<TDataItem>.
-It is possible to create multiple nodes and edges sources, where each source may represent differently structured data collections and data items.
-This is especially useful when having different types of nodes or when the business data originates from multiple different sources.
-All sources end up in the same graph and nodes of different sources may be connected by edges.
+So-called source objects bind a collection of data items to the graph builder.
+There are different factory methods to create source objects, e.g., createNodesSource<TDataItem>, and createEdgesSource<TDataItem>.
+You can create multiple nodes and edges sources, where each source may represent differently structured data collections and data items.
+This is especially useful when you have different types of nodes or when the business data originates from multiple different sources.
+All sources contribute to the same graph, and nodes from different sources may be connected by edges.

 const graphBuilder = new GraphBuilder()